Caroline Hatton

 Activity:

-Have a Moon Festival Parade!
+Have a Moon Festival Parade for Tet Trung Thu!

-You can make a fake paper lantern from a colored paper rectangle (8.5 x 5.5) and a piece of string.
+You can make a toy paper lantern from a colored paper rectangle (8.5 x 5.5) and a piece of string.
 Bring together the two short sides of the paper to form a cylinder.
 Tape in place.
 Tape the two ends of the piece of string to the opposite sides of the cylinder, at the top.
-Carry your "lantern" by the string.
+Carry your “lantern” by the string.

 Illustrator Felicia Hoshino: